Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 Hardhat allows you to use Truffle to test your smart contracts.
 It automatically exposes [mocha](https://mochajs.org/) test framework.
 For more examples, please refer to it.

 The preferred assertion library to use is [chai](https://www.chaijs.com/).
 The behavior-driven development (BDD) style utilized in Degis development is [expect](https://www.chaijs.com/guide/styles/#expect).
-It can also be used as a referrence.
+It can also be used as a reference.

 A Degis Hardhat test is typically written in typescript.